BlockCityNetwork/BlocklyNukkit/README.md

 #### Introduction
 Our online website: [Click to enter https://tools.blocklynukkit.com/]

 Blocklynukkit friendly interface Chinese plug-in editor is an open-source plug-in editor project initiated by Surperice666.
 Its purpose is to provide fresh, powerful, practical and concise Chinese server plug-in development services for the majority of server owners.
-It makes it easy for more service providers who want to develop their own plug-ins but are deterred from the obscure Java programming Develop all kinds of functions you want.
+It makes it easy for more server owners who want to develop their own plug-ins but are deterred from the obscure Java programming Develop all kinds of functions you want.

 Our code is completely open source based on AGPL3.0.
 Anyone can join us or contribute.
 If you are a user or a server owner, you can [enter the tutorial here  https://docs.qq.com/doc/DRkRpS0xmV2ZJbGdi] to learn how to use this project and build your own plug-in.